-In the opinion of Bond Counsel, under existing federal laws and assuming continuing compliance by THDA with federal tax law requirements, interest on the Issue 2020-3A Bonds is excluded from gross income of the owners thereof for federal income tax purposes.
-Bond Counsel is also of the opinion that interest on the Issue 2020-3A Bonds will not be treated as a preference item for purposes of calculating the federal alternative minimum tax imposed under the alternative minimum tax provisions of the Internal Revenue Code of 1986 as amended (the "Code").
-Interest on the Issue 2020-3B Bonds will not be excludable from gross income of the recipient thereof for federal tax purposes.
-In addition, Bond Counsel is of the opinion that, under existing laws of the State of Tennessee, the interest on the Issue 2020-3A Bonds and the Issue 2020-3B Bonds is exempt from the income tax imposed by the State of Tennessee on interest income; however, the Issue 2020-3A Bonds and the Issue 2020-3B Bonds and the interest received thereon are included in the measure of privilege taxes imposed by the State of Tennessee.
+In the opinion of Bond Counsel, under existing federal laws and assuming continuing compliance by THDA with federal tax law requirements, interest on the Issue 2020-4 Bonds is excluded from gross income of the owners thereof for federal income tax purposes.
+Bond Counsel is also of the opinion that interest on the Issue 2020-4 Bonds will not be treated as a preference item for purposes of calculating the federal alternative minimum tax imposed under the alternative minimum tax provisions of the Internal Revenue Code of 1986 as amended (the "Code").
+In addition, Bond Counsel is of the opinion that, under existing laws of the State of Tennessee, the interest on the Issue 2020-4 Bonds is exempt from the income tax imposed by the State of Tennessee on interest income; however, the Issue 2020-4 Bonds and the interest received thereon are included in the measure of privilege taxes imposed by the State of Tennessee.
 See "TAX MATTERS" herein.

-Residential Finance Program Bonds \$72,500,000 Issue 2020-3A (Non-AMT) \$72,500,000 Issue 2020-3B (Federally Taxable)
+Residential Finance Program Bonds \$145,000,000 Issue 2020-4 (Non-AMT)